 In this article, I will go through some critical points of documentary filmmaking.
 I’m going to start with a meaningful discussion that should be the beginning of every documentary filmmaking course, and I’m also going to write some tips to get you started.
-In the next lessons, I will talk about the basics of non-fiction storytelling, The art of the interview, The history of documentary filmmaking, and much more.
+In the next lessons, I will talk about the basics of non-fiction storytelling, The art of the interview, and much more.

 So let’s study documentary filmmaking.